AnjaJuana/statsnextdoor/content/_index.md

       title: 'Statistician Next Door'
       subtitle: 'Statistical Consulting'
       text: |-
+        <p><b>I am not accepting clients at this moment.
+Furthermore, the email address listed on this site is currently inactive and not monitored.</b></p>
         <p>At Statistician Next Door, I offer professional statistical consulting services to a variety of clients.
 My goal is to collaborate with each client to identify their specific needs and provide tailored services in an accessible way.
 Whether you are a company, a researcher, or a student, I can help you with your data analysis needs.
 My services include:</p>
         <ul>
             <li><b>Companies:</b> I can help you understand your current performance, predict your future outcomes, and support your decision making by using advanced statistical techniques and data visualization tools.</li>